jooptodon/benhamill.github.com/_posts/2020-08-18-wtf-is-white-culture.md

 Certainly not simply by asking their grandparents about it or whatever.
 The knowledge is lost—was taken from them by white people.

-But what drives us to discuss this pedigree sort of information amongst ourselves?
-Why does this constitute an interesting conversation topic?
-I think it may be an unconscious reaction to the fact that whiteness isn't, actually, a culture.
+But what drives us to discuss this sort of pedigree information amongst ourselves?
+Why does this apparently constitute an interesting conversation topic?
+I think it may be an unconscious reaction to the fact that whiteness isn't actually a culture.
 The fact that people can and do talk about these percentages of parentage generally indicates a few generations of separation from the named cultures.
 And I think those of us who are so removed from that list… the only